yogi-jerz/yogi-jerz.github.io/_posts/2015-07-10-hello-world.markdown

 description: this is a post
 ---

-Nice this is working ok. ok now hat to write about You’ll find this post

-in your `_posts` directory.
+Nice this is working ok. ok now hat to write about You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.

 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.Nice this is working ok. ok now hat to write about You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+##hi there

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.